Preview: Bare-Bones All-Electric Slate Truck or SUV Starts Under $25,000

 The base Slate looks a lot like the truly compact pickup trucks that were popular in the ’70s and ’80s, like the Chevrolet LUV, Ford Courier, and Datsun 620.
 It’s a two-door, two-seater that’s just under 70 inches tall and just over 174 inches long—about as long as a Mini Countryman and as tall as a Ford Maverick.
 The bed is 5 feet long and 42.9 inches wide between the wheel wells, but at least 50 inches wide above them, so it would be possible to fit plywood or drywall with some maneuvering.
 There’s a 7-cubic-foot frunk for enclosed storage under the hood.

 The styling is extremely basic.
 It comes with 17-inch steel wheels, and the only available paint color is black.
 There’s a lot of plastic cladding, too.
-It’s low to the ground, which makes for easy loading.
+It’s low to the ground, which makes for easy loading, although a lift kit is available.
 The 5-foot bed is longer than the bed on many current midsized trucks, which have compromised bed length for crew cab configurations.

-Just as Volkswagen Beetle owners customized their cars in the ’60s and ’70s, turning them into everything from open-air dune buggies to fake Rolls-Royces, Slate showed off a bunch of unique configurations for its pickup truck.
+Just as Volkswagen Beetle owners customized their cars in the ’60s and ’70s, turning them into everything from open-air dune buggies to fake Rolls-Royces, Slate has shown several unique configurations for its pickup truck.
 With enough money and enough accessories, you can build a low rider, a beach cruiser, a work truck, or a family hauler.

 Photo: Slate Photo: Slate